Defining The High-Performing Boutique Consultancy

 “If you knew a way to become a high-performing consultancy, would you adopt it?”
 This is the first thing prospects see when they come across my website.

-However, what is a high-performing consultancy?
+However, what is a high-performing consultancy based on my observations from the trenches?

 I decided to address this question after a call with a prospect a few weeks ago – a founder and managing partner of a boutique consultancy.
 “Luk, I know you focus on helping consultancies become high-performing, but I think we’re already there.
 We just need an outside perspective on a new service we plan to launch.”